The Officials Information is divided into THREE sections:

 A. In some cases, individuals are only watching the Introduction Course, which is only about 3-4 slides.
 The introduction courses are just that, there to introduce you to the requirements for completing each clinic.

 Q. I just want to be an R2.
-Why do I have to take scoring courses?
+But, coach says I have to take scoring courses also?

-A. Referees need to understand how to keep score and how to read the score book in case someone messes up the score.
-Therefore, all referees must take the two scoring courses + introduction along with the two referee courses + introduction.
+A. Though the scoring clinic is not required this season for an R2—referees need to understand how to keep score and how to read the score book in case someone messes up the score.

 Q. How can I tell if I am through with my clinics and certified?